RealMrCactus/Rawrur/README.md

 > [!WARNING]
 > THIS IS NOT FUNCTIONAL AND IS NOT FULLY PROGRAMMED YET THIS PROGRAM WILL NOT WORK AS INTENDED!
----

-## Why?
-Because I got bored one day and decided to program a package manager, I also feel there should be more options for aur package managers right now I think there is only one rust PM i feel there should be more.

 # Installation guide
 Todo!